ALU-Schumacher/AUDITOR/media/website/content/_index.md

 # Compiling Auditor

 Alternatively, Auditor can be compiled and run directly.
-This section descibes how to set up the required development environment.
+This section describes how to set up the required development environment.
 It also covers cross compiling and static linking against `musl` instead of `glibc` in order to obtain a maximally portable binary.

 ## Prerequisites